jchou68/jc0723/README.md

 The Tool Rental Point of Sale System is a Java-based application that allows users to manage tools, track holidays, and process tool checkouts.
 It provides a command-line interface for interacting with the system.

+## Background
+This is a self project to re-learn Java and revist Object Oriented Programming (OOP) principles.

 ## Features

 - Manage tools: Add, update, and delete tools in the system.